 - Boarding and arrival times play a significant role in determining the hours.

-- When the attendant take their meal breaks
+- When the attendant takes their meal breaks

 - When attendants prepare Amtrak Flex dining meals for sleeping passengers.